Szczytno: Middle Ages

 Near today's Szczytno are the only known megalithic tombs in Warmia-Masuria.
 The town was originally a settlement of Old Prussians.

 Between 1350 and 1360 Ortolf von Trier, a knight of the Teutonic Order and the Komtur of Elbing (Elbląg), founded a fort in the Old Prussian region of Galindia, probably near an Old Prussian settlement.
 The first mention of the fort, eponymously named Ortulfsburg, was a document from September 1360, after Ortolf invited Polish colonists from nearby Masovia, among whom the settlement became known as Szczytno.
 The first custodian of the settlement was Heinrich Murer.
 In 1370 the wooden fort was destroyed by Lithuanians led by Kęstutis, after which it was rebuilt using stone.
 In German, the name Ortulfsburg gradually morphed into Ortelsburg.
 The settlement grew in size owing to its location on a trade route from Warsaw to Königsberg (now Kaliningrad).

 In the wake of the Polish-Lithuanian victory over the Order at Grunwald in 1410, the castle was occupied by Polish troops.
 In 1454 King Casimir IV Jagiellon incorporated the town and region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
+The castle passed to Poland, but later on was recaptured by the Teutonic Knights.
 After the Second Peace of Toruń of 1466 it became part of Poland as a fief held by the Teutonic state.
 In the 15th century, a Catholic church was built, whose first parish priest became Mikołaj of Rzekwuj from the Płock land in Masovia.
+Two inns existed by 1483.